Code-Institute-Submissions/Diabekki-Horror_Adventure_Game_NovResub/README.md

 ![image of text flow chart for project](static/images-for-python-readme/invalid-input-message.JPG)

  **Features left to add**
 - I would like to branch out and create many more endings and story routes to the game.
 - Add more opportunities in the story for the user to personalize it further.
 - Include longer and more descriptive ending sequences.
+- I would like to add CSS in the future - Images and audio clips to enhance the user experience

 ## Program Structure